-Step 3: Click on (+) button to add the site which you want to block it on Mac.
+Step 3: Click on the (+) button to add the site which you want to block it on Mac.

 Step 4: Your blacklist window may look like the image above.
-Then, close the blacklist window now, and drag the slider in the main window to set the time you want the sites to be blocked between a min of 15 minutes and a max of 24 hours.
+Then, close the blacklist window now, and drag the slider in the main window to set the time you want the sites to be blocked for a min of 15 minutes and a max of 24 hours.